From the Director of Admissions

 At RTS Charlotte, we recognize that how you learn will determine how you lead.
 And community is God’s prescribed environment for both the learning and the spiritual formation which you will model and establish wherever you serve the Church.
 Surrounded by other believers, you can process out-loud what you’ve learned.
 You can discuss what you hear in classroom lectures at a break, on the soccer field, or over lunch or dinner with classmates or with professors.

 The context of community fosters meditation on God’s Word and protects you from the temptation to lean solely on your own understanding.
 The structure of the community at RTS is designed to keep the head and the heart in line.
 Once a week students and professors come together to worship the triune God in Chapel, share a conversation over food, and lift up their hearts in a time of prayer.
 Monthly events such as the Faculty Forums engage modern cultural and biblical issues and special Women’s events reach out to and serve female students and student wives.
-For any questions regarding student life, please contact Phoebe Pritchett using the button below.
+For any questions regarding student life, please contact Emily Chlanda using the button below.
 We look forward to sharing this season of life with you!

 Moving to Charlotte